3ternal/Voiceer/README.md

 ## About Voice Files
 * The voice files are located in "Assets/Voiceer/VoiceResources/\<Preset Name\>".
 Feel free to use them.
-* wav files are recommended.
+* .wav files are recommended.

 # Operating Environment
 Confirmed: Unity 2018-2021

-Will most likely work on later versions as well.
+Later versions are expected to work as well.

 -----------------------------------